 The lifespan of linear bearings is directly related to hardness, the most critical mechanical property of bearing material.
 With an impressive hardness of 78 HRc., twice as hard as many bearing steel - and a high compressive strength, about 5 to 7 times that of steel, silicon nitride improves wear resistance, minimizing the damaging effects of repeated surface contacts.
 The lifetime of ceramic bearings varies with the operating conditions.
 Results of a lifespan test of steel and full ceramic linear bearings without lubrication are presented in the left figure.

 Due to the material characteristics, each ceramic offers specific benefits.
 Some materials perform better at high speed and some at a lower speed.
-Other characteristics such as vacuum compatibility, less particle generation about 1/3 in both air and vacuum compared with stainless steel, chemically inert, corrosion-resistant and electrical non-conductivity can enhance linear guide performance in special applications.
+Other characteristics such as vacuum compatibility, less particle generation of about 1/3 in both air and vacuum compared with stainless steel, chemically inert, corrosion-resistant, and electrical non-conductivity can enhance linear guide performance in special applications.
 PM engineers can provide customer-focused bearing recommendations for challenging applications.

 Ceramic linear guides and slides are manufactured on a make-to-order basis.
 In this way, the ceramic bearing specifications can be matched with your system requirements such as speed, operating temperature and accuracy.
 Manufacturing starts after all technical details are cleared.
 Our engineers are on call to assist you to find the right linear guideway.
 They are ready to offer you the best solution, no matter how complex and unique your problems are.
 Contact us for more information about ceramic linear guides.